Frying Tips: Fear of Frying Therapy! Latkas and all Variations. Gluten-Free Friendly

 Heat 1/3 inch oil in a heavy frying pan until very hot.
 While the oil is heating, place the flour, eggs, onion, salt and pepper, and nutmeg in a bowl, and mix thoroughly.
 Quickly grate the potatoes in a food processor, and immediately stir them into the batter, making sure not to squeeze so as not to extract unwanted extra moisture.
 Work very quickly so they do not have time to get discolored.
 Form small patties, and lower them into the hot oil, or drop the batter by heaping tablespoons.
 Fry until golden, about 3 minutes on each side.
 Remove and drain on paper towels.
 Serve with applesauce (try my homemade applesauce: nothing to it, and it’s wonderful!), or plain yogurt.

-Sweet potato latkes: Substitute sweet potatoes for the regular potatoes, and add brown sugar, cinnamon, curry and ginger to taste.
+Sweet potato latkes: Substitute sweet potatoes for the regular potatoes, to total 8 cups, and add brown sugar, cinnamon, curry and ginger to taste.
 Try serving them with my Hot Pepper Jelly!

 Potato Kugel: That’s right: What else is it but a giant latka?
 Add 1/3 cup of vegetable oil to the potato latka batter.
 Pour the batter into a greased loaf or square pan, and bake uncovered in a preheated 375*F oven for one hour or until the top is golden brown.